One of the greatest threats to efficacy and engagement in the workplace is team members hitting burnout at work.

 4. Set manageable workloads

 When work feels endless or difficult to do, employees can feel trapped or lacking in ability.
 This sensation of disempowerment can result in disengagement and a reduction in performance.
 Setting manageable workloads and encouraging teamwork can help support improved performance and higher levels of engagement whilst minimising the risk of burnout.

 5. Empower employees with the skills and tools they need to work effectively

 Having ‘too much to do’ can take many forms.
 Whilst some see substantial pieces of work as overwhelming others find high volumes of smaller tasks impossible to manage.
-Even if the workload is manageable, if the employee doesn’t feel equipped with the skills to manage the workload it will result in increased levels of stress.
+Even if the amount of work is manageable, if the employee doesn’t feel equipped with the skills to manage the load it will result in increased levels of stress.

 Tip for leaders: Take care to assign the right work to the right employee.
 Provide opportunities for praise and encouragement to support job satisfaction.

 Managers bear the responsibility of supporting and directing team members, but that doesn’t mean that they’re wholly responsible for taking action — employees are accountable for their health and wellbeing, too.
 Regular check-ins with team members create space for open and honest conversation and sometimes the best thing managers can do to help employees is actively listen to their team.